Plano de la fortificación del Real de San Bruno en Californias

 [Facing west/north is to the right]

-Notes (translated): The Real de San Bruno was founded in 1683 by Admiral Isidro de Atondo y Antillón and the Jesuit father Eusebio Francisco Kino and abandoned two years later due to the scarcity of water in the area.
+The Real de San Bruno was founded in Oct.
+6, 1683 by Admiral Isidro de Atondo y Antillón and the Jesuit father Eusebio Francisco Kino and abandoned less than two years later due to the scarcity of water in the area, on May 8, 1685.

 On the back: "It came with a letter from the Viceroy Conde de Paredes, dated March 26, 1685.
 Nº2º/ 2º California"